jimsynz/pixie/README.md

 ## Status

-Pixie is still under heavy development, however it works and is compatible with the [Faye](http://faye.jcoglan.com/) JavaScript and Ruby clients.
+Pixie is still pre 1.0, however it works and is compatible with the popular [Faye](http://faye.jcoglan.com/) JavaScript and Ruby clients.

+Pixie is used in production at [MessageRocket](https://messagerocket.co/) to handle relatively large message loads.
+Development is mostly guided by the needs of MessageRocket, however pull requests and issues are gratefully received.

 ## Features